Jekwwer/markdown-workspace/README.md

 - **Spell Checking**: Detects and highlights spelling errors in Markdown files.
 - **Table of Contents (TOC)**: Automatically generates and updates TOCs for large files.
   _(Note: Redundant if using MkDocs, as it generates TOCs automatically.)_
-- **Metadata Validation**: Verifies the presence of required front matter fields for proper document structure.
 - **Live Preview**: Provides a local preview of documentation as a website using **MkDocs**.
 - **Static Site Generation**: Converts Markdown files into a fully functional static website with **MkDocs**.
 - **Automated Deployment**: Deploys documentation to GitHub Pages via GitHub Actions or the `mkdocs gh-deploy` command.